renaldyh27/Optimizing-2020-Polling-Locations/README.md

 # Optimizing-2020-Polling-Locations

+__Link to the project demo__ : https://arcg.is/18z5yT (includes interactive visualizations that takes a couple minutes to load)

 Final project from the class DSC 170: Spatial Data Science.
 The Jupyter Notebook of the source code can be viewed on the 'project_notebook_final.ipynb' file.

-__Link to view the project__ : https://arcg.is/18z5yT (includes interactive visualizations that takes a couple minutes to load)

 __Contributors: Renaldy Herlim, Siddhi Patel__